Tag Archives: Kauri Trees

 You really don’t get to know a place until you have explored it by foot!

-Labyrinth Parnell 300x225 Coast to Coast WalkFor instance we discovered a new labyrinth in Parnell – something that I would not have recognized if I had not recently read “Walking a Sacred Path: Rediscovering the Labyrinth as a Spiritual Practice”.
+walks in Auckland coast to coastFor instance we discovered a new labyrinth in Parnell – something that I would not have recognized if I had not recently read “Walking a Sacred Path: Rediscovering the Labyrinth as a Spiritual Practice”.

 Suggested Cafes in Onehunga: The Library Cafe and Columbus